KrishnaswamyLab/SUGAR/README.md

         $ git clone git://github.com/SmitaKrishnaswamy/SUGAR.git
         $ cd SUGAR/Matlab

-2. Add the SUGAR/Matlab directory to your MATLAB path and run any of our `test` scripts to get a feel for PHATE.
+2. Add the SUGAR/Matlab directory to your MATLAB path and run any of our `test` scripts to get a feel for SUGAR.